BradleyA/Linux-admin/github-repository-traffic/README.md

 ### Clone

-To install, change **BradleyA** to your Github repository owner name or who you signed in as on Github.
+To install, follow these steps.
 Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git".
-On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.
+On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     cd /tmp
     git clone https://github.com/BradleyA/Linux-admin
     cd Linux-admin/github-repository

+1) Change **BradleyA** below to your GitHub repository owner name or who you signed in as on GitHub
+2) Change the lines in github.repository.list file to your GitHub repository names

     ./setup.github.repository.sh BradleyA
     cd ../..
     rm -rf Linux-admin/